danielmkarlsson/SuperClean/README.md

 `Quarks.install("https://github.com/danielmkarlsson/SuperClean.git");`

-If you don't have anything in your Startup.scd file then put this in there:
+If you don't have anything in your Startup.scd, then how about you put what I use in there:

 ```
 (